raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    year: 2017
    venue: Aula
    where: IFEMA
    description: "Third edition.
-One-days workshop @Aula educational event.
+One-day workshop.
 The goal of the workshop was to <i>introduce high-school students in robotics</i>.
 In this way, they had to solve a simple problem in a specific time using Arduino."

  - title: "Speaker at the Robotics round table"
    authors: "Raúl Pérula-Martínez"